TheMonk2121/ai-dev-tasks/PRD-B-1043-Memory-System-Integration-Automation.md

 - [ ] Session continuity is maintained across multiple development sessions
 - [ ] User preferences are learned and applied in subsequent sessions
 - [ ] RAGAS evaluation shows improvement in recall and precision metrics
-- [ ] Performance monitoring shows acceptable latency and throughput
+- [ ] Performance monitoring shows acceptable latency and throughpu

 ### What does success look like?
 - **RAGAS Metrics**: Recall@10 ≥ 0.7, Failure@20 ≤ 0.2, Precision@10 ≥ 0.8